cesarArtezan/katacoda-scenarios-1/mongodb/step6.md

 If we search by last name we'll get 2 results, as expected:
 `db.users.find({lname:"Doe"})`{{execute}}

 There are a lot of query operators we can use.
-For example, the `$gt` stands for 'greater than`:
+For example, the `$gt` stands for 'greater than':
 `db.users.find({age: {$gt: 30}})`{{execute}}

 For all the query options, visit MongoDB documentation: